 Heredity

 Many physicians consider excessive perspiration a function of your innate genes.
-This means that if your parents tend to perspire heavily, you might wind up enduring the kind of sweating difficulty as your parents as you mature.
+This means that if your parents tend to perspire heavily, you might also be more prone to heavy sweating as you mature.
+In cases of extreme sweating for no apparent reason primary hyperhidrosis, also known as idiopathic hyperhidrosis, may be the cause.

 Spinal Cord Problems